Laudato Si + 1: Faith, Business and Climate Change

 Where: Asia Pacific Hall, Wosk Centre for Dialogue - 580 W Hastings Street, Vancouver, BC

 This is a free public event.
-Registration will open on September 6th.
+Follow us on twitter @LaudatoSiPlus.
+Light refreshments will be served.

 Anne Giardini, Chancellor, Simon Fraser University